quimpm/daily_tasks/README.md

 ## Usage:
 * To add a task write addtask
-* To see the tasks u have u can make it in diferent ways:
+* To see the tasks you can make it in diferent ways:
     * tasks : This will show the tasks u have in the next 24h
     * tasks <number>: This will show the tasks u have in the next <number> days
     * tasks <dd-mm-YYYY>: This will show the tasks you have the <dd-mm_YYYY>